Functional equations for orbifold wreath products: Introduction

 The outline of this paper is as follows.
-In Section \ref{sec-GammaGBundlTheClassifCrosWrProd}, we collect background material on $K$--$G$--bundles for groups $K$ and $G$ and review the classifications given in \cite{lashof1}, \cite{lashof2}, and \cite{tamanoi2}.
-In Section \ref{sec-FunctionalEquationsforQuotOrbifoldWreathProducts}, we extend Tamanoi's generating functions for $\Gamma$--extensions of multiplicative invariants of wreath symmetric products to orbifolds presented as quotients by compact, connected Lie groups acting locally freely; see Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo}.
+In Section \ref{sec-GammaGBundlTheClassifCrosWrProd}, we collect background material on $K$-$G$-bundles for groups $K$ and $G$ and review the classifications given in \cite{tamanoi2}.
+Wreath products appear naturally in the geometric context of $K$-$G$-bundles, which are hence a standard tool to study homomorphisms into wreath products.
+In Section \ref{sec-FunctionalEquationsforQuotOrbifoldWreathProducts}, we generalize Tamanoi's generating functions for $\Gamma$-extensions of multiplicative invariants of wreath symmetric products to orbifolds presented as quotients by compact, connected Lie groups acting locally freely; see Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo}.
+This provides a geometric context for the previous section.
 We apply these results to the Euler and Euler--Satake characteristics in Subsection \ref{subsec-ExamplesTamanoiFunctEqautionWreathProducts}, resulting in generating functions for these invariants given in Theorems \ref{th-GenerFunctGammaExtensStandardEulerCharacteristic} and \ref{th-GenerFunctGammaExtensEulerSatakeCharacteristic}.
-We then study extensions of invariants associated to arbitrary finite $\Gamma$--sets.
-In Section \ref{sec-DecomposableFunctorsAndWreathProducts}, we prove Theorem \ref{th-DressMuellerGen} which demonstrates for global quotients a relationship between extensions of the Euler--Satake characteristic associated to a group $\Gamma$ and those associated to transitive $\Gamma$--sets using a formal functorial functional equation of Dress and M\"uller \cite{dressmuller} for decomposable functors.
+We illustrate Theorems \ref{th-GenerFunctGammaExtensStandardEulerCharacteristic} and \ref{th-GenerFunctGammaExtensEulerSatakeCharacteristic} in Section \ref{subsec-wrExamplesExpansionExamplesIIItheHinertia} for the class of non-global quotient orbifolds given by weighted projective spaces with weights $(m, mn, n)$ with $n>1$ and $m>1$ relatively prime and $\Gamma$ the fundamental group of a closed orientable two surface of positive genus; the standard non-global quotient $2$-dimensional teardrops $\Pb(1, n)$ and $\Pb(1, m)$ appear as sectors of these spaces.
+We then study extensions of invariants associated to arbitrary finite $\Gamma$-sets.
+In Section \ref{sec-DecomposableFunctorsAndWreathProducts}, we recover Theorem \ref{th-GenerFunctGammaExtensEulerSatakeCharacteristic} using a formal functional equation of Dress and M\"uller \cite{dressmuller} for decomposable functors.